ErrorLLM: Modeling SQL Errors for Text-to-SQL Refinement: Efficiency Analysis

-We provide an supplementary analyses that complement the main experimental results; the experiment is identical to the one above.

-\subsection{Efficiency Analysis.}
+\section{Efficiency Analysis}

-Table~\ref{table:efficiency} compares the token consumption of \textsc{ErrorLLM} against representative baselines across training and inference stages.
-During training, the proprietary LLM cost of \textsc{ErrorLLM} is a one-time overhead attributable solely to LLM-assisted data synthesis, not to model training itself.
-This cost is substantially lower than MAGIC~\cite{askari2025magic}, which relies on proprietary LLMs throughout its pipeline construction.
-The most distinctive characteristic of \textsc{ErrorLLM} at inference is the remarkably low open-source LLM output token count (1.45 tokens per sample on average), a direct consequence of constrained decoding: the model is restricted to predicting only from the error token vocabulary.
-The proprietary LLM cost of \textsc{ErrorLLM} is accordingly bounded by detection recall: only samples flagged as erroneous trigger \textsc{LocLLM} and \textsc{RefLLM} calls, keeping the average proprietary input tokens (966.4) competitive against methods that apply correction unconditionally.
-Overall, \textsc{ErrorLLM} achieves a favorable efficiency-accuracy trade-off: it attains the highest EX (as reported in Table~\ref{table:main}) while consuming substantially fewer proprietary tokens than most baselines at inference time.
-The token consumption calculation is implemented through the well-recognized titoken package\footnote{Available at \url{https://github.com/openai/tiktoken}}.
+Table~\ref{table:efficiency} compares token consumption against representative baselines.
+During training, \textsc{ErrorLLM}'s proprietary-LLM cost is a one-time overhead from LLM-assisted data synthesis alone, substantially lower than MAGIC~\cite{askari2025magic}, which relies on proprietary LLMs throughout.
+At inference, the most distinctive feature is the remarkably low open-source output token count (1.45 tokens/sample on average), a direct consequence of constrained decoding.
+The proprietary cost is bounded by detection recall: only samples flagged as erroneous trigger \textsc{LocLLM} and \textsc{RefLLM} calls, keeping average proprietary input tokens (966.4) competitive against methods that refine unconditionally.
+Overall, \textsc{ErrorLLM} attains the highest EX (Table~\ref{table:main}) while consuming substantially fewer proprietary tokens than most baselines.
+The token consumption calculation is implemented through the well-recognized titoken package\footnote{Available at \url{https://github.com/openai/tiktoken}} released by OpenAI.